greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 CHANGE LOG:
 We changed the version to 1.0 after 5 years it should no longer have a "beta" feeling!

-1.0.3 build XXXX Release Candidate 3
+1.0.3 build 2159 Release Candidate 3

+Features added:
+* The Imgur plugin now has login support, uncheck the "Annonymous" checkbox in the settings.
+* Added new languages, see our blog
+* Moved Office destinations to their own plugin, making it possible for people to install Greenshot without

 Bugs resolved:
 * Fixed OCR not working on Windows in 64 bit modus.
 People who want to use OCR without having office, read our FAQ!